Chapplication/chatty-friend/README.md

 or by updating the code but the cost is significantly higher.

 **Key Features:**
-- 🍓 Simple smarspeaker deployment to senior citizen living evironment on Raspberry Pi
+- 🍓 Simple smartspeaker deployment to senior citizen living evironment on Raspberry Pi (no phone/mac/tablet/laptop needed)
 - 🗣️ Natural voice conversations with "Hey Jarvis" wake word (customizable)
 - 👥 Primary contact system with email summaries and SMS escalations (requires Twilio config)
 - 🌐 Web-based configuration interface (mobile-friendly)